farooq13/recode/README.md

 ## Overview

-**Recode** is a modern, collaborative code review platform designed to streamline the development workflow.
+**Mergecode** is a modern, collaborative code review platform designed to streamline the development workflow.
 It combines AI-powered code analysis with real-time team collaboration, helping developers write better code through constructive feedback and automated insights.

 ---